 6. Al Franken, Giant of the Senate, by Al Franken.
 (Twelve) A memoir by the Democratic senator from Minnesota and former “Saturday Night Live” writer and performer.

 7. Option B, by Sheryl Sandberg and Adam Grant.
 (Knopf) Sandberg’s experience after her husband’s sudden death and Grant’s psychological research provide insight on facing adversity and building resilience.

 8. Theft by Finding, by David Sedaris.
 (Little, Brown) Excerpts from the writer’s diaries.

 9. I Can’t Make This Up, by Kevin Hart with Neil Strauss.
 (37 INK/Atria) The comedian’s personal and professional life.

 10. Killers of the Flower Moon, by David Grann.
 (Doubleday) The story of a murder spree in 1920s Oklahoma that targeted Osage Indians, whose lands contained oil.

 1. The Subtle Art of Not Giving a ----, by Mark Manson.
 (HarperOne/HarperCollins) How to stop trying to be “positive” all the time and become better at handling adversity. (b)

 2. You Are a Badass, by Jen Sincero.
 (Running Press) Tips for the doubtful and self-effacing on roaring ahead through life.

 4. The Five Love Languages, by Gary Chapman.
-(Northfield) Emotional languages to help you win at relationships.
+(Northfield) A guide to communicating love in a way that your spouse understands.

-Rankings reflect sales at venues nationwide for the week ending June 17.
-An (x) indicates that a book's sales are barely distinguishable from those of the book above.
+Rankings reflect sales at venues nationwide for the week ending July 1.
 A (b) indicates that some sellers report receiving bulk orders.